- Bachelor's Degree Completion

 Transferring into the Nursing Program is a multi-step process and admission is not guaranteed.
 Please read the following information carefully.

-In order to be considered for the Nursing major, your GPA at your current institution (or your overall GPA, if you have attended multiple institutions), must be 3.0 or higher.
+In order to be considered for the Nursing major at Regis, your GPA at your current institution (or your overall GPA, if you have attended multiple institutions), must be 3.0 or higher.
 Transfer students applying to the Nursing major are not admitted directly into the program.
-If you are offered admission to the College as an intended Nursing major, you will be required to complete all of your nursing prerequisites and at least one semester of coursework (a.k.a. a semester of residency) at Regis prior to being considered for admission into the Nursing program.
-If you achieve a 3.0 or higher GPA during this semester of residency, in order to move to the next step of the process, which is to join all other students in competing for admission into the Regis Nursing program.
+If you are offered admission to the College as an intended Nursing major, you will be required to complete all of your nursing prerequisites and at least one semester of full-time coursework (a.k.a. semester of residency) at Regis prior to being considered for admission into the Nursing program.
+You must achieve a GPA of 3.0 or higher during this semester of residency, in order to move to the next step of the process, which is to join all other students competing for admission into the Regis Nursing program.
 Program admission is highly competitive and is not guaranteed.

-The decision will be based primarily on the student’s grade-point average to date, with particular attention to the quality of performance in “Introduction to Nursing” and in prerequisite Regis science and math courses.
+The decision will be based primarily on the student’s grade-point average to date, with particular attention to the quality of performance in “Interdependence of Healthcare Professions in U.S.” and in prerequisite Regis science and math courses.
 Those who meet the basic criteria for program admission, but who do not gain entry, may elect to be waitlisted and be considered if an opening becomes available.
 These candidates will be considered as before, against all candidates.

 Program admission is highly competitive and is in no way guaranteed.
 Transfer students applying to the nursing program are eligible for need-based financial aid, but are not eligible for merit scholarships.